Your customers regularly identify your business by its branding which could include its business name, logo, colouring or slogan.

 If you do not register a trade mark, you risk:

-• infringing on another party’s registered trade mark.
+- infringing on another party’s registered trade mark;

-• decreasing the value of your business’ intellectual property.
+- decreasing the value of your business’ intellectual property.

 How do you apply for a trade mark?

-This application can be complex.
-It is important that an applicant identifies the correct class or classes of goods and/or services to which the business’ trade mark relates.
+You can apply for a trade mark via the IP Australia website.
+The application process can be complex.
+As part of the application, i is important that an applicant identifies the correct class or classes of goods and/or services to which the business’ trade mark relates.